Spheer-ai/open-poen-frontend/README.md

 `npm install`

+## Set an .env file
+1. Project configuration requires an .env file to be present in the repo root.
+Remove the .example suffix from the .env.example file and change these values if neccesary.

 ## Configure Vite (if necessary)
 1. The project uses Vite for building the frontend and handling development.
 If you need to configure Vite settings, you can do so by editing the `vite.config.ts` file.
 In this file, you can specify the following:
     - **Host:** The development server's host is set to '127.0.0.1' in the Vite configuration.